-The additional benefits include both female and male pets living a longer life, yet research hasn’t shown why.
+The additional benefits include female and male pets living longer, yet research hasn’t shown why.
 Risky behaviors are eliminated with pets being more laid-back and easy- to -live with, most especially cats that tend to wander off, some for long periods of time.

 What Are the Risks of Spaying and Neutering?

 Risks are minimal.
-If you have any doubts, consult with your veterinarian for the best advice as to when you should spay or neuter your pet.
+If you have any doubts, consult your veterinarian for the best advice on when you should spay or neuter your pet.
 Today, we understand by reading studies that spaying and neutering has many additional benefits for pets.

 With that said, pet parents that bother to follow through with neutering and spaying have been shown to be better pet parents, and take better overall care of their furbabies.
 Cancer risks to pets are decreased, and even prevented because of surgery.

 One study from the University of California demonstrated that Golden’s had a higher risk of hip dysplasia, with the disease affecting dogs that had been neutered or spayed at an early age.

 Some of these cancers like mammary gland tumors tend to have a 50% malignancy rate, and pet parents need to take this seriously.
 No matter the breed, or age, it can affect your pet.